sumdher/VSCode-on-Android/README.md

 Nonetheless, here's the Neanderthal guide to install the desktop version of VSCode/VSCodium and then SSH into a remote desktop.

-Because just because it _can_ be done, it means it _should_ be done, right?
+Just because it _can_ be done, it means it _should_ be done, right?

 After following this guide, you will be able to use the full-blown desktop app with all the desktop extensions and functionalities.